Tastigernet/cache-guardian/README.md

-# Conceal Node Guardian
+# Cache Node Guardian

 ## About

-Conceal Node Guardian is a process that monitors the `conceald` daemon.
+Cache Node Guardian is a process that monitors the `cache-daemon`.
 It is catching daemon errors, monitors the block count and, in case of an error, it restarts the daemon and notifies on Discord via web hook, sends an e-mail, or both.

 It also has an ability to connect to a pool with other nodes for the purpose of infrastructure monitoring or running a remote node with fee listing.